stat545ubc-2023/assignment-b2-Yian-lin/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rmiss is to help visualize missing vales in data frames.
+The goal of rmiss is to help visualize missing values in data frames.
 This package contains a convenience function to make a ggplot to visualize the proportion of missing values for all or selected columns in a given data frame.